LOUNGE /

 - Pumpkin Mousse and Radish Tartlet with Pistachio and Gorgonzola Cream Cheese

-- Ham and Zucchini Cream Sandwich
+- Jambon Blanc and Zucchini Cream Sandwich

 - Asparagus Tart (Guest Chef Charles Anri)